 Replacing the Escher-esque impossible box that adorned its 404 page for years, DropBox has gone for a similarly quirky illustration to represent things all going wrong – the wheels coming off, if you like.
 It's a nice, simple hand-drawn illustration that gets the message across well, with plenty of helpful navigation links for usibility.

-The last thing you want to find when you're looking for love is that it can't be found, but eHarmony's 404 page softens the blow with this adorable image and a suggestion that you sign up for its dating service.
-Or maybe it's suggesting that you should just get plastered?
-That works for us, too.
+The last thing you want to find when you're looking for love is that it can't be found, but eHarmony's 404 page softens the blow with the news that while the page you're after is unavailable, there are still about half a million fish left in the sea.

 This simple illustrative design for a site promoting life coaching uses existing assets from the overall site design, including a waterfall, to convey the 404 message.
 Bold typography makes this page work well.